 What do the letters COSHH stand for?

-One of the health and safety basics is, of course, the Control Of Substances Hazardous to Health, or COSHH, as it is better known.
+COSHH is one of the health and safety basics and stands for the Control Of Substances Hazardous to Health.

 What does COSHH stand for in health and safety?